MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/buildschema-aggfunction.md

 ---
 title: buildschema() (aggregation function) - Azure Data Explorer
-description: This article describes buildschema() (aggregation function) in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/06/2022
+description: Learn how to use the buildschema() aggregation function to builds a table schema from dynamic a expression in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
 ---
 # buildschema() (aggregation function)